José Martí: United States, Central America and the West Indies: 1891–94

-On 1 January 1891, Martí's essay "Nuestra America" was published in New York's Revista Ilustrada, and on the 30th of that month in Mexico's El Partido Liberal.
+On 1 January 1891, Martí's essay "Nuestra América" was published in New York's Revista Ilustrada, and on the 30th of that month in Mexico's El Partido Liberal.
 He actively participated in the Conferencia Monetaria Internacional (The International Monetary Conference) in New York during that time as well.
 On 30 June his wife and son arrived in New York.
 After a short time, during which Carmen Zayas Bazán realized that Martí's dedication to Cuban independence surpassed that of supporting his family, she returned to Havana with her son on 27 August.
 Martí would never see them again.
 The fact that his wife never shared the convictions central to his life was an enormous personal tragedy for Martí.
 He turned for solace to Carmen Miyares de Mantilla, a Venezuelan who ran a boarding house in New York, and he is presumed to be the father of her daughter María Mantilla, who was in turn the mother of the actor Cesar Romero, who proudly claimed to be Martí's grandson.
 In September Martí became sick again.
 He intervened in the commemorative acts of The Independents, causing the Spanish consul in New York to complain to the Argentine and Uruguayan governments.
 Consequently, Martí resigned from the Argentinean, Paraguayan, and Uruguayan consulates.
 In October he published his book Versos Sencillos.